rys/critical-binary-art-decoder/README.md

 * Read image (which we cheat and normalise in the wrapper to 768x768, because Critical's first couple of images are 1000x1000)
 * Compute some offsets and widths
-* Preset a threshold value to determine if we have a 0 or a 1
+* Take a couple of samples and if they're both above a brightness threshold, emit a 1, else emit a 0
 * Create a string to hold the bits.
 It's a string because Ruby string slicing is easy!
 * Walk down and along the image (assuming left-to-right, top-to-bottom worked